 When I couldn’t stand it, I turned back to God and confessed that I was looking for the easy way out.
 That I was tired of fighting, but with His renewed strength we could come out the other end a stronger, more resilient couple.
 We went to a marriage retreat, had several months of therapy and in the end, Amanda felt it would be healthier to go our separate ways.

 The divorce was in and of itself enough to make it the worst year ever.
 But I faced another tragedy.
-On my birthday, September 27th of 2015, we made the decision to pull the plug on my mom’s life support.
+On my birthday, September 27, 2015, we made the decision to pull the plug on my mom’s life support.
 She went into the hospital several days earlier for an infection and the years of alcohol abuse finally caught up with her.
 The infection spread, causing her body to rapidly shut down.
 My mother’s passing caused a greater rift between Amanda and myself.
 In January of 2016, she filed for divorce.

 I decided that I needed to pull myself together.
 With the incredible support of friends and family, and through a great deal of God’s grace, I came up with a theme: Journey.
 In fact, I wrote an entire blog post about it.